lee-elenbaas/sudoku-solver/README.md

-sudoku-solver
+Sudoku-solver
 =============

-A sudoku and similar games solver in JS
+A sudoku and similar games solver in Durandal JS